colindresj/game_title/README.md

 ##Game Title
 **Game Title** is a text-based game.
 It adds complexity to a suspense story by removing some of the words.
 Your challenge is to work your way through chapters of word puzzles in order to continue reading, and eventually complete, the story.
+Play the game on [Heroku](http://game-title.herokuapp.com "Game Title").

 ###How It Works